fluhus/coppee/README.md

 Future Features
 ---------------
-* Option to choose a different instruction file.
 * Target for files that didn't match any regex.
 * Choose whether or not to ignore i/o errors (right now it exits on error).
 * *Features suggested by users.*